-At each quarterly meeting, the ARMC reviewed the recurrent related party transactions ("RPT") and conflict of interest situation that may arise within the Company and the Group including any transaction, procedure or course of conduct that raises questions of Management integrity.
+At each quarterly meeting, the ARMC reviewed the related party transactions ("RPT") and conflict of interest situation that may arise within the Company and the Group including any transaction, procedure or course of conduct that raises questions on Management integrity.

-The ARMC review the RPT and conflict of interest situation presented by the Management prior to the Company entering into such transaction.
-The ARMC also ensure that the adequate oversight over the controls on the identification of the interested parties and possible conflict of interest situation before entering into the transaction.
+The ARMC reviews the RPT and conflict of interest situation presented by the Management prior to the Group entering into such transaction.
+The ARMC also ensures that adequate oversight over the controls are in place on the identification of the interested parties and possible conflict of interest situation before entering into the transaction.